General Santos: Media

-Notable media publications in the city are the SusStar General Santos, Periodiko Banat, Sapol, and other local newspapers.
+Notable media publications in the city are the SunStar General Santos, Periodiko Banat, Sapol, and other local newspapers.
 Brigada Newspaper General Santos is the most popular newspaper company in the city.

-There are several television stations in the city that are owned and operated by broadcasting networks—ABS-CBN 3 Soccsksargen (now defunct), GMA 8 Soccsksargen, TV5 Channel 12 Gensan, GMA News TV 26, ABS-CBN Sports+Action Channel 36 (now defunct), Brigada News TV 39.
-Most of these television networks reaches as far as Davao Region and Northern Mindanao; and caters the whole Soccsksargen Region.
-Major and other minor cable and satellite television companies are also operating in the city.
-Most of the FM and AM radio stations are operating in the city 24 hours a day such as MOR 92.7 General Santos (now defunct), 89.5 Brigada News FM, iFM 91.9, 94.3 Yes!
-FM General Santos, Radyo5 97.5 News FM, K101.5 Love Radio GenSan, Barangay 102.3 GenSan and others.
+Several television stations in the city are owned and operated by broadcasting networks—ABS-CBN 3 Soccsksargen (now defunct), GMA 8 Soccsksargen, TV5 Channel 12 Gensan, GMA News TV 26, ABS-CBN Sports+Action Channel 36 (now defunct), Brigada News TV 39.
+Most of these television networks reach as far as Davao Region and Northern Mindanao, and cater to the whole Soccsksargen Region.
+Major and minor cable and satellite television companies also operate in the city.
+Most of the FM and AM radio stations are operating in the city 24 hours a day, such as MOR 92.7 General Santos (now defunct), 89.5 Brigada News FM, iFM 91.9, 94.3 Yes!
+FM General Santos, Radyo5 97.5 News FM, K101.5 Love Radio GenSan, and Barangay 102.3 GenSan.

-There are three local newscasts programs in General Santos: TV Patrol Socsksargen (ABS-CBN 3 Soccsksargen) (now defunct), GMA Soccsksargen Flash Bulletin (GMA 8 Soccsksargen) now part as One Mindanao Flagship Newscast, Balita38 (EGTV Channel 46) and Ronda Brigada (Brigada News TV channel 39).
+There are four local newscast programs in General Santos: TV Patrol Socsksargen (ABS-CBN 3 Soccsksargen) (now defunct), GMA Soccsksargen Flash Bulletin (GMA 8 Soccsksargen, now part of One Mindanao Flagship Newscast), Balita38 (EGTV Channel 46), and Ronda Brigada (Brigada News TV channel 39).